Skip to Content

 When will the DEIR be available and where can I get a copy?

 The Draft Environmental Impact Report (DEIR) was released on May 18, 2022 and is available to download on the Project Documents page.
 The DEIR is currently being updated to incorporate new information and expanded analysis on specific topic areas.
-The revised portions of this document will be recirculated for public review and comment Spring 2024 including a 45-day comment period.
+The revised portions of this document will be recirculated for public review and comment Fall 2024 including a 45-day comment period.
 When this document is published, public notice will be provided in compliance with state and local requirements, and a public meeting will be held to receive comments on the revised document.

 How can I provide my comments on the DEIR?